 It appears that the Home Depot systems were infected with a form of “BlackPOS” (a.k.a.
 “Kaptoxa”), a strain of malware built to funnel card information away from the store when swiped.
 BlackPOS was also discovered on Target computers, and cards stolen from the Target breach were found on the same black market website selling the card information of Home Depot customers.
 These notable similarities lead experts to believe that the same perpetrators behind the December 2013 Target attack are also behind the Home Depot breach.

-Be sure to protect your business by installing cutting-edge, reliable point of sale retail software.
+Be sure to protect your business by installing cutting-edge, reliable point of sale retail software like the suite of software from Visual Retail Plus.